microsoft/finops-toolkit/docs-mslearn/toolkit/help/deploy.md

 <!-- markdownlint-disable-next-line MD025 -->
 # FinOps toolkit deployment options

 The FinOps toolkit includes multiple ARM templates.
 Prerequisites, parameters, and post-deployment setup steps differ per template.
-Please refer to the template details for more information:
+For more information, see the following template details:

 - [FinOps hub](../hubs/template.md)
 - [FinOps workbooks](../workbooks/finops-workbooks-overview.md)

-Note Bicep Registry modules can be referenced directly from your Bicep code and are not deployed using the steps below.
+Bicep Registry modules can be referenced directly from your Bicep code and aren't deployed using the following steps.

 <br>

 ## Where to find FinOps toolkit templates

-- Deploy from this site (links below).
+- Deploy from this site (with the following links).
 - Deploy from [Microsoft Learn code samples](/samples/browse/?terms=finops).
 - Deploy from [Azure Quickstart Templates](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.costmanagement).
 - Download from [FinOps toolkit releases](https://github.com/microsoft/finops-toolkit/releases).